Public assistance and government aid from South Carolina DSS.

 The federal government makes surplus commodity foods available to distributing agencies across South Carolina, including Salvation Army centers, community action agencies, as well as the Department of Social Services.
 The amount of food that each non-profit agency receives is generally based on the number of unemployed persons in the county and the number of people with incomes below the poverty level in the region.
 The food pantries and non-profits accept applications and distribute the food to local organizations such as food pantries and soup kitchens that directly serve the public.

 Senior Farmers Market Nutrition Program is a state resource.
 It may be able to provide fresh, unprepared, nutritious and locally grown fruits, vegetables, and herbs from community supported agriculture programs, farmers’ markets, and roadside stands to low-income seniors.
 South Carolina families can also use SNAP food stamp benefits at the farmer markets.

-Local social services and public assistance
+Apply for social services and public assistance